Elderly Care is brought to you by Which?

 Our aim is to provide you with independent, clear and well-informed information on the subject of elderly care together with access to local service providers around the UK.

-The information on the site is aimed at relatives and friends of people in need of care advice.
+The information on the site is aimed at families and friends of people in need of care advice.
 We are aware, too, that it might be you who is looking for information to help your own care needs, but for the sake of simplicity we refer to ‘you and your relative’ throughout the site.

 Our advice is aimed at everyone in the UK, but where information is different for Northern Ireland, Scotland and Wales we have flagged this up at relevant points.